motomark/terraform_multipass/with_ansible/README.md

 $ ansible-playbook -i inventory.ini playbook.yml
 ```

-## Configuration Notes
+## Notes

-### main.tf -  create an inventory file using a local_file resource
+### Create an inventory file using a local_file resource (main.tf)

-Terraform creates an ansible inventory ini file with the ip address of the new VM, configure python and point to the pre-generated SSH private key.
+Terraform creates an ansible inventory ini file with the ip address of the new VM, configures python and points to the pre-generated SSH private key.
 ```
 resource "local_file" "ansible_inventory" {
   filename = "${path.module}/inventory.ini"